Azure/Avere/src/go/cmd/vmscaler/README.md

 # VMScaler - maintain a VM farm of low priority VMSS nodes

 The VMScaler maintains a VM farm of low priority Virtual Machine Scaleset (VMSS) nodes.
-It does this by managing the VMSS capacity within a resource group including quickly restoring evicted nodes.
+It does this by managing the total node capacity of all running VMSS instances within a resource group.
 The primary use case is cloud burstable render farms by VFX rendering houses.

 The features include:
- 1. Ability to set the number of nodes to run within a resource group by setting the `TOTAL_NODES` tag on that group.
- 1. Ability to set the density of VMSS for the fastest boot times according to the report [Best Practices for Improving Azure Virtual Machine (VM) Boot Time](../../../../docs/azure_vm_provision_best_practices.md)
- 1. Even if nodes are evicted, ensures the node count stays at `TOTAL_NODES` tag set on the resource group
+ 1. Restore evicted low-priority nodes and ensure the node count stays at the value set by the resource group tag `TOTAL_NODES`.
+ 1. "Seals" VMSS instances that no longer increase in size.
+ 1. Creates new VMSS instances to make up for sealed instances.
+ 1. Automation scripts that can be used by render managers for automated scale-up / scale-down of capacity.
  1. Self-running VM locked down by RBAC to VMSS actions only of the resource group.
- 1. "Seals" VMSS instances that no longer resize.
- 1. Creates new VMSS instances to make up for sealed instances.
- 1. A node deletes itself by queuing a delete instance message.
-The VMScaler uses this message to decrement `TOTAL_NODES` and delete the instance.

-The VMScaler uses the Azure Storage Queue for deletion of instances.
-This enables a node to self-destruct, or a render manager to choose which nodes to delete.
+ 1. The VMScaler uses managed identity and has scoped access only the resource group, VNET, and custom image.
+ 1. Ability to set the density of VMSS for the fastest boot times according to the report [Best Practices for Improving Azure Virtual Machine (VM) Boot Time](../../../../docs/azure_vm_provision_best_practices.md).

 A separate VMScaler / Resource Group pair is created per VM SKU.